Ising Disks: Topology Preserving Glauber Dynamics: Planar Clumps

 \end{definition}

-Our proof of Theorem~\ref{collapsethm} is based on the following idea.
+Our proof of Theorem~\ref{indentthm} is based on the following idea.
 We can roughly categorize the clumps as the ``branchy'' ones and ``round'' ones.
-For round ones, 2-collapsibility is ensured by the fact that some cubes on the border of the clump will have collapsible neighborhoods since they can neither be ``bottlenecks'' that keeps the connectivity nor be ``embedded deep'' whose removal would introduce a nontrivial 1-dimensional homology.
-The 2-collapsibility of branchy ones, on the other hand, follows from arguing that the longest path (branch), looks like a ``line'' and therefore its first and last cubes have collapsible neighborhoods (see Remark~\ref{lineclumprem}).
+For round ones, 2-indentability is ensured by the fact that some cubes on the border of the clump will have indentable communities since they can neither be ``bottlenecks'' that keeps the connectivity nor be ``embedded deep'' whose removal would introduce a nontrivial 1-dimensional homology.
+The 2-indentability of branchy ones, on the other hand, follows from arguing that the longest path (branch), looks like a ``line'' and therefore its first and last cubes have indentable communities (see Remark~\ref{lineclumprem}).

-Now we state the series of lemmas that connect 2-collapsibility and the existence of special configurations defined above in a cubical set.
-The results until Lemma~\ref{norectlem} will be related to the 2-collapsibility of ``round'' clumps.
+Now we state the series of lemmas that connect 2-indentability and the existence of special configurations defined above in a cubical set.
+The results until Lemma~\ref{norectlem} will be related to the 2-indentability of ``round'' clumps.

-\begin{lemma} If a clump has a double-deck at the origin then its collapse set includes a cube with the center $(x,y)$ where $y\geq 1$. \end{lemma} \begin{proof} Assume a clump $\bs X$ has a double-deck at the origin and it does not have any cube centered at a positive $y$-coordinate in its collapse set.
+\begin{lemma} If a clump has a double-deck at the origin then its indent set includes a cube with the center $(x,y)$ where $y\geq 1$. \end{lemma} \begin{proof} Assume a clump $\bs X$ has a double-deck at the origin and it does not have any cube centered at a positive $y$-coordinate in its indent set.
 We label the cubes of $\bs X$ in and around the configuration as in Figure~\ref{dbldeckprf}.
 Note that we do not yet know whether the nearby cubes are in the clump or not, hence they are drawn with lighter shade and bordered with dashed edges.